Native Americans built palisades to protect towns in Tidewater Virginia

 Spotswood intended to concentrate the fur trade with southern tribes at one location that could be controlled.
 A surprise attack in 1717 by Iroquois rivals, on the Native American groups he had gathered peacefully at Fort Christanna, damaged his strategy.
 However, his main opposition was rival Virginia traders who traded weapons and other products for furs and skins, independent from Spotswood's licensed trading program.

-For 130 years after the destruction of the Powhatan tribes, from the 1644 uprising to the intrusion into Kentucky in the 1770's, colonist/Native American conflicts on the Virginia frontier were predominantly triggered by fur trade rivalries, not by Native American resistance to colonial settlement.
-That's due in large part to the apparent retreat or die-off of the tribes west of the Fall Line.
-When English settlement crossed beyond the Fall Line and started to occupy the Piedmont in the early 1700's, there were few Native Americans remaining east of the Blue Ridge.
+For 130 years after the destruction of the Powhatan tribes, from the 1644 uprising to the intrusion into Kentucky in the 1770's, colonist/Native American conflicts on the Virginia frontier were triggered by trading rivalries between tribes as well as by Native American resistance to colonial settlement.

 French and Indian War forts west of the Blue Ridge, between the New and Shenandoah rivers